e-picas/drumgizmo-kits-generator/CONTRIBUTING.md

 ```
 $ make

-This file is for development usage only.
+This file is for development usage only
 To use this file, run: make <target>

+  all             Run all checks: `format`, `lint`, `test`, `coverage` and `generate`
   check-env       Verify that required commands are installed in the system
   clean           Cleanup Python's temporary files, cache and build
   coverage        Get the coverage analysis with `pytest`
   format          Format the code following the `.pre-commit-config.yaml` using `black` and `isort`
-  generate        Generate a test kit to `tests/target_test/` from `examples/sources/` and compare it with `examples/target/`
+  generate        Generate a test kit to `tests/target_test/` (excluded from VCS) from `examples/sources/` and compare it with `examples/target/`
   install         Install the app's dependencies & git hooks
   lint            Run the linter with `pylint`
   test            Run the tests in `tests/` with `pytest`

-To get a list of all available targets, you can use Make auto-completion: 'make <TAB><TAB>' or read the Makefile file.
+  version         Get the app's current version
 ```

+When developing, you should often run `make all` to execute all codebase formatters, linters and validations.